bparanj/crystal/electronics/ac-dc.md

+Both AC and DC can carry information over long distances.
+The key is modulation - varying some characteristic of either AC or DC (amplitude, frequency, or phase) to encode information.
+However, AC is preferred for power transmission over long distances because it's easier to change voltage levels using transformers, which reduces transmission losses.

 Electrical voltage is the **push** that makes electric charges move through a wire or circuit.
 It’s like the pressure that pushes water through a pipe.
 The higher the voltage, the stronger the push to move the charges (electricity).
 Voltage is measured in **volts (V)**.

 ### What is DC Voltage?